-Congress has developed several statutory exceptions to the Federal anti-kickback statute.
-14 In addition, the U.S. Department of Health and Human Services has promulgated safe harbor regulations that, if met, would protect persons from sanctions under the Federal anti-kickback statute.
-15 However, safe harbor protection is afforded only to those arrangements that precisely meet all of the conditions set forth in the safe harbor.
+regulations that specify certain practices that are not treated as an offense under the Federal anti-kickback statute and do not serve as a basis for exclusion.
+However, safe harbor protection is afforded only to those arrangements that precisely meet all of the conditions set forth in the safe harbor.
 Compliance with a safe harbor is voluntary.
 Arrangements that do not comply with a safe harbor are evaluated on a case-by-case basis.